-First, see if Chrome or Edge might be blocking audio in one of these two ways:
+First, see if your browser might be blocking audio in one of these two ways:

-- Be sure there are no updates for your system (drivers) and that you are running the latest version of Chrome or MS Edge for your research study.
+- Be sure there are no updates for your system (drivers) and that you are running the latest version of a supported browser for your research study.

 - Ensure that the computer isn’t muted.